 If theme parks are not your thing, Florida also offers a never-ending coast of beaches to choose from, so you can get your tan on, build some sandcastles, or grab a surfboard and catch some waves.
 Miami is also very popular with its mix of Latin-American cultural influences, eclectic art scene, and booming nightlife.
 No matter what you are looking for, Florida has something for you.

-With all that there is to see and do in Florida, the only problem for visitors would be finding a way to get around without a car.
+With all that there is to see and do in Florida, the only problem for visitors would be finding a way to get around without a car (or getting a ticket then taking FL traffic school to dismiss it).
 Here are some tips on ways you can skip the traffic and experience Florida tourism without a car.

 If you plan on staying at the Walt Disney World resort, you don’t have to worry much because they try their best to make your trip as easy and convenient as possible.
 Your first concern when arriving at the Orlando International Airport would be how to get to your hotel from the airport.
 You are in luck because Walt Disney World offers Disney’s Magical Express.
 This is an airport shuttle ride and luggage delivery service, which is available for free to Walt Disney World Resort hotel guests.
 At your home airport, you will just need to check your luggage and it will be delivered directly from the Orlando International Airport to your Walt Disney World Resort hotel for you.